 Federal law materials are housed exclusively on Level 2; these materials include the Federal Register, the Code of Federal Regulations, the United States Code, United States Code Annotated and United States Code Service, all of the federal court reports, the federal digests, and major secondary resource titles.

 The Law Library collects legal materials from the 50 states and the District of Columbia, along with United States Territories.
 These materials are housed on Level 3, with the exception of Iowa materials.

 The Iowa Collection is shelved on Level 2 to provide a more convenient location for local users of Iowa law.
 It is as comprehensive as possible, with primary and secondary law materials, as well as government reports and continuing legal education materials.

 U.S. federal government documents are shelved on Level G. Document call numbers and locations can be accessed on InfoHawk.
 Iowa documents are shelved with the Iowa Collection on Level 2 and can be accessed and/or located through InfoHawk as well.
-The Roy J. Carver United Nations Documents Collection contains microforms of most available UN documents since the founding of that organization, and is available on Level 1 in Room 130.
+The Roy J. Carver United Nations Documents Collection contains microforms of most available UN documents since the founding of that organization through 2013, and is available on Level 1 in Room 130.

 Audiovisual and microform materials are located in Room 130 (Special Services) on Level 1 of the library.